RabikIsm/SQL-POWER-BI-Project1/README.md

 Automated a previously manual process by developing a SQL script and an interactive Power BI dashboard to extract, analyze, and visualize sales data, resulting in improved efficiency and faster decision-making.

-Certainly!
-Here's a comprehensive summary of the process that led to building the **Sales Overview Power BI Dashboard**, structured as if it were part of a final project delivery or a report to stakeholders:

 ---